electrichive/waggledance/index.md

 - Javascript: Front-end web dev, full-stack web dev
 - Python: Back-end web dev, data scientist, data engineer

 You will be sticking with this language until you finish a short programming course (14 - 30 days).
 Once you’ve picked, don’t switch languages until you finish the intro course.
 In fact, don’t switch languages unless you hate the language you’ve been learning and can pick out a language that you’re really excited to learn.
-When you're first starting out, gaining consistency and fluency in a single language is important.
+When you're first starting out, being consistent and gaining fluency in a single language is important.

 You have until the end of today to pick a language.